ben-grande/qusal/qusal/sys-git/README.md

 - Must be created under `/home/user/src` in `sys-git`;
 - Names  must have only letters, numbers, hyphen, underscore and dot.
-Must not begin with dot, hyphen and underscore.
+Must not begin or end with dot, hyphen and underscore.

 In `sys-git`, create bare repositories under `/home/user/src`.